dcts/12startups12months/README.md

 ## AI related
 - **AI affi**: AI generated affirmations app, that generates music, affirmations, voice via AI tech.
 You could even upload your own voice so the affirmations are in your own voice.
+- **Menu image generator**: you are a visual person but the menu on your favorite website has no image?
+Worry not, menu ai Image gen is here to help.
+Its an extension where you can simply activate when you want to generate images of dishes based on a text only description.

 ## Joke Ideas
 - **Scratch Game**: online grid with random colored pixels.
 Under the pixel grid lies an image (the reward).
 When you click two pixels with the same color, the pixels disappear, showing the underlying image.
 Once the image is fully free there is a confetti pop effect.